hchenqi/DynamicEditor/README.md

   > {}, F({}) -> t': T', F'(T')

 - Data with union type T of sub-types <T1, T2, ..., Tn>, where each sub-type Ti is an empty type, has empty payload and is stored just as { tag } with tag being the integer index.
-Its interpreter function F(T) maps the tag to the empty type and the corresponding sub-function.
+Its interpreter function F(T) maps the tag to the empty type and the corresponding sub-interpreter function.

   > { tag }: T <T1 {}, T2 {}, ..., Tn {}>, F { 1 ~ F1({}), 2 ~ F2({}), ..., n ~ Fn({}) } -> {}, Fi({})